Robert John Brown – Institutional Child Sexual Abuse

 It didn’t take long for Brown to show him pornographic magazines and videos.
 He then told his victims that if he “wanted to be experienced with girls he should try it with boys first.”
 He soon began to inappropriately touch the boy.

 His victim has since stated that as a child, he knew what was happening was wrong but he felt that he needed to protect Brown who he saw as a friend.
-Eventually, he did speak up and told Brown that what he was doing was wrong but the abuse continued for three years.
+Eventually, he did speak up and told Brown that what he was doing was wrong but the abuse continued for eight years.
 His victim didn’t report the abuse until 2013 when he was an adult.
 He has struggled to process and repress the horrific memories for decades.

 Today, Brown’s victim speaks out about how he struggled to cope with the abuse he experienced.
 He ultimately turned to drugs and alcohol for more than 15 years.
 He also blames the end of his marriage on the emotional trauma he has experienced.
 His first step toward healing was to report Brown to authorities.